nathan-dauny/Cryptor/README.md

-# 🧩 SliceQL
+# 🧩 Cryptor

-**SliceQL** is a simple WPF desktop application for encrypting and decrypting text using AES (Advanced Encryption Standard) symmetric encryption.
+**Cryptor** is a simple WPF desktop application for encrypting and decrypting text using AES (Advanced Encryption Standard) symmetric encryption.

-> ⚠️ Excel (.xlsx) support coming soon!

 ---